Unitary equivalences for reductive p-adic groups: Signature characters

 }

 One can transfer the classification to $\wti\bH'$ as well, via the functor

 where $\bC^n=\text{span}_\bC\{E_{i,1}: i=1,n\}$ is, up to isomorphism, the unique irreducible module of $\C M_n.$

-Let $\C K$ denote any one of the three algebras and let $\C W$ denote its finite part.
-For every irreducible $\C K-$module, we define the notions of $\C W-$character and signature.
+Let $\C R$ denote any one of the three algebras and let $\C W$ denote its finite part.
+One of the arguments below relies on an induction on the length of the parameter in Langlands classification.
+When $\Gamma$ is abelian or if $\bH$ is simple, we can use Theorem \ref{extLan}(ii) and Remark \ref{r:4.1.4}(2).
+In more generality, one can use the maximality of the Langlands parameter in the form from Remark \ref{r:4.1.4}(3).
+For every irreducible $\C R-$module, we define the notions of $\C W-$character and signature.
 The idea is due to \cite{V1}, and it was used in the $p-$adic and Hecke algebra cases by \cite{BM1}.

-\begin{definition}[1] Let $(\pi,V)$ be a finite dimensional $\C K-$module.
+\begin{definition}Let $(\pi,V)$ be a finite dimensional $\C R-$module.
 For every irreducible representation $(\delta,V_\delta)$ of $\C W,$ set $V(\delta)=\Hom_{\C W}[V_\delta,V],$ and let $m(\delta)=\dim_\bC V(\delta)$ be the multiplicity of $\delta$ in $V$.
 We define the $\C W-$character of $(\pi,V)$ to be the formal combination

 \end{definition}